OpnTec/open-spectrometer-python/README.md

 ## How to use analyse.py to do experiments and collect data

-1. Connect the spetrometer via USB to your computer
+1. Connect the spectrometer via USB to your computer
-2. Transfer the liquuid sample in the cuvette (liquid container for spectroscopy) and locate it in the spectrometer.
+2. Transfer the liquid sample in the cuvette (liquid container for spectroscopy) and locate it in the spectrometer.
 Incase of chlorophyll A and B, you might do your own extraction and separation.
 3. Take measurements with the webcam spectrometer using the spectral workbench mentioned above.
 4. Insert the filename of your reference into the referenceFile slot, and all the filenames of the samples into the samples slot, separated by a comma.
 5. Insert the desired title of the plot below and headers for the legend.